IamEdsonAguiar/IamEdsonAguiar/README.md

 ## Hello!
-I am Edson Aguiar , a Computer Programmer , currently working with web development.
+I am Edson Aguiar , a Computer Programmer , an avid student of programming , currently working with web development.

 ## My Projects